 Traditional approaches to environmental management assume social-ecological systems (SESs) can be managed or controlled optimally and will respond linearly and predictably.
 Yet this approach has repeatedly resulted in persistent environmental policy and/or resource management failure because the importance of maintaining overall system resilience has not been recognised.
 Resilience thinking and environmental complexity are theories that can inform better environmental management but are not commonly utilised in practice.
 The application of these theoretical approaches is a new and emerging field, both in Australia and internationally.
 This course will build students expertise so that they are able to apply resilience thinking and complexity theory through a simulated work place setting.
 It will give students skills that are topical, relevant and in-demand in the Australian and international workforce.
 Students will be supported to learn how to apply new skills to using a real case study that currently challenges society.

 Availability2020 Course Timetables

 - Trimester 1 - 2020

 On successful completion of the course students will be able to:

-2. Apply resilience, environmental complexity and systems thinking to analyse a real world case study.
+1. Identify and apply key components of resilience, environmental complexity and systems thinking to a real world case study;

-3. Make policy recommendations for the management of a read world case study.
+2. Design robust policy recommendations for the management of a real world case study;

 Topics will include: